SHREYASH96OG/SHREYASH96OG/README.md

 ### Hey there, I'm <a  href="https://github.com/SHREYASH96OG/"> Shreyash Gaikwad </a> <img  src="https://raw.githubusercontent.com/ABSphreak/ABSphreak/master/gifs/Hi.gif" width="30px"></h2>

 #### 👨🏻‍💻 About Me
-I am Shreyash Gaikwad, a software developer specializing in Frontend Web Development.
+<b>I am Shreyash Gaikwad, a software developer specializing in Frontend Web Development.
 Over the last 2 years, I have been actively involved in developing websites using HTML, CSS, JavaScript, XML, React.js, etc. Even during my teenage years at school, I was the go-to person for my peers when they faced issues with their phones or laptops.
 I was known for fixing various technical problems.

 Today, not much has changed.
 I still serve as the first point of contact for technical issues, but now I also create innovative software solutions to address these problems.
-In my quest to expand my knowledge, I am constantly learning new technologies related to web development.
+In my quest to expand my knowledge, I am constantly learning new technologies related to web development.</b>

 <div align="center"><img src="https://komarev.com/ghpvc/?username=shreyash96og&label=Profile%20views&color=red&style=flat" alt="views"/></div>